Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Results

 \subsection{Accuracy of individual risk assessment}

 To demonstrate the accuracy of individual risk assessments, we assume the network DA platform has $\tilde N \le N$ users who exchange proximity data with each other, with 25\% to 100\% of the population in the user base (i.e., $0.25 \le \tilde N/N \le 1$).
+In an idealization, the contact patterns of individuals within the user base are assumed to be known completely; the contact patterns of individuals outside the user base are assumed unknown.
+We also assume the number of external contacts of individuals in the user base to be known, for example, from proximity-sensing devices that can also detect devices of non-users.
+(However, we have verified that this assumption can be replaced by only assuming knowledge of the average number of external contacts, without material effects on the results; see Methods and Figs.~\ref{f:intervention_u75nbhd_avgexternal},~\ref{f:intervention_u75rand_avgexternal}.)
 For subsets of the $\tilde N$ users, we assimilate results of simulated rapid diagnostic tests from the corresponding nodes in the surrogate-world simulation.
-A fraction $f = 5\%$, $10\%$, or $25\%$ of the user base is assumed to be tested daily, with results available on the day of test administration; that is, every user is tested on average every 20, 10, or 4 days (Methods).
+A fraction $f = 1\%$, $5\%$, or $25\%$ of the user base is assumed to be tested daily, with results available on the day of test administration; that is, every user is tested on average every 100, 20, or 4 days (Methods).
+Testing the population of a major metropolitan center such as NYC every 100 or 20 days is achievable with current testing capacity.
+For more limited user bases ($\tilde N/N \le 1$), test rates of 25\% per day within the user base are locally achievable and in fact are routine, for example, on some college campuses.

 We first illustrate network DA in the worst-case scenario of the free-running synthetic epidemic, in which contact patterns do not change.
 DA begins on March 5.
 We show results for April 9, near the epidemic peak, when about 7\% of the population are infectious, and for April 30, when new infections are waning (Fig.~\ref{f:NYC_epidemic}).
-(In this free-running epidemic, the maximum prevalence of infectiousness is considerably higher than in the lockdown simulations, in which prevalence peaks at 1.5\%--2\%.)
+(In this free-running epidemic, the maximum prevalence of infectiousness is considerably higher than in the lockdown simulations, in which prevalence peaks at 1.5\%--2\%---more in line with what actually occurred during the lockdown in NYC.)